chipbuster/SDS385/exercises/exercises04/sgd_c++/hints.md

 strategy won't work for speeding up the SGD calculations--at some point, Eigen will revert back to dense vector operations and we'll lose all of our performance.
-So while this may be something you'll be able to do in future versions of Eigen, when sparse support improves, it's not a strategy that will work at the present.
+So while this may be something you'll be able to do in future versions of Eigen when sparse support improves, it's not a strategy that will work at the present.

 ### Explicit Sparseness To The Rescue